open-telemetry/opentelemetry-cpp/docs/maintaining-dependencies.md

 ## Upgrade a git submodule

-All the git submodule is under the folder `third_party`.
+All the git submodule are under the folder `third_party`.
 We will use `opentelemetry-propto` as example in this case.
 This is a `git submodule`, it needs to point to the new tag.